Collaboration for a Cure

 It is no secret that the key to fighting cancer is collaboration.
 No one entity can do it alone.
-It takes networks of hundreds, even thousands of committed individuals dedicated to researching, developing and treating all types of cancer.
+It takes networks of hundreds, even thousands of committed individuals dedicated to researching and developing treatment for breast cancer and other types of cancer.
 For breast cancer, Komen is at the forefront of this fight.

 So it is no surprise that Komen is also out in front when it comes to providing funding for treatment of breast cancer right here in our own community.
 Komen awarded Firelands Regional Medical Center a community grant in 2012 and has continued its funding, in part, because of a collaborative effort not only between Komen and Firelands, but also with Cancer Services of Erie County.

 In 2016, Firelands teamed up with Cancer Services of Erie County to gain Komen funding for important treatment for breast cancer patients in our county.
 This partnership ensures that services were not being duplicated and that patients are receiving the resources they need, when they need them, from the organization best equipped to provide the services.

 “Cancer is devastating,” says Peg Miller, Executive Director of Cancer Services of Erie County.
 “People with breast cancer need an array of support services that we can provide, in part, because of the funding provided by the Susan G. Komen Foundation and the collaboration with Firelands Regional Medical Center.
 We are a small nonprofit, and I’m proud that we have a partner in one of the most highlyesteemed medical institutions in the area.”

 The Komen grant provides funding for men and women who are financially qualified to receive free breast cancer screenings, including mammograms, as well as diagnostic screenings, biopsies, treatment and survivorship through Firelands Regional Medical Center.